justunsix/debezium-tests/localdev.md

 ## A. Docker, Windows Subsystem for Linux (WSL) Option

-- Install WSL using Microsoft's [Windows Subsystem for Linux for Windows 10](https://github.com/MicrosoftDocs/wsl/blob/master/WSL/install-win10.md) by following [Get started using Docker containers with WSL](https://github.com/MicrosoftDocs/wsl/blob/master/WSL/tutorials/wsl-containers.md) that covers on WSL, Windows Terminal, VS Code IDE, and Docker setup on Windows.
+- Install WSL using Microsoft's Windows Subsystem for Linux by following [Get Started with Docker Containers on WSL](https://learn.microsoft.com/en-us/windows/wsl/tutorials/wsl-containers) that covers on WSL, Windows Terminal, VS Code IDE, and Docker setup on Windows.
   - Enable virtualization on local machine BIOS
   - Latest Ubuntu LTS was used for set up
   - Windows Terminal